AmpereComputing/NVIDIA-GPU-Accelerated-Linux-Desktop-on-Ampere/README.md

 Prerequisites:
 1.Nvidia GPU and GPU driver installed on Workstation.
 [Install GPU driver](#install-gpu-driver)

 2.Nvidia container toolkit installed.
 [Install Docker and NVIDIA Container Toolkit](https://github.com/AmpereComputing/Jetson-on-Ampere#install-docker-and-nvidia-container-toolkit)

-Things to note: All relevant libraries/tools like CUDA, cuDNN, TensorRT will be enabled on Workstation for YOLO run, except DeepStream.
-DeepStream is only available in Jetson and X86 systems, so currently cannot be incorporated in workstation.
-YOLO is fully functional regardless of DeepStream installation.
+Notes: All relevant libraries/tools like CUDA, cuDNN, TensorRT will be enabled on Workstation for YOLO run, except DeepStream, which is only available in Jetson and X86 systems.
+YOLO works without DeepStream installation.

 We will use the pytorch image from NGC.
 This image has CUDA, cuDNN and TensorRT environment prebuilt.
 ```
+xhost +
-sudo docker run --net=host -e DISPLAY=$DISPLAY --gpus all -it --rm --shm-size=1024M nvcr.io/nvidia/pytorch:23.06-py3
+sudo docker run --net=host -e DISPLAY=$DISPLAY --gpus all -it --rm --shm-size=1024M nvcr.io/nvidia/pytorch:23.05-py3
 ```

 #### Install YOLO: